matomo-org/developer-documentation/docs/4.x/vue-getting-started.md

 If you are writing code that manually inserts HTML obtained from AJAX that can have a vue-entry element, you will need to run `compileVueEntryComponents()` yourself on the element containing the new HTML.

-**Also note that if you writing Vue code you should generally not need to use this feature, and instead just directly use other Vue components.**
+**Also note that if you are writing Vue code you should generally not need to use this feature, and instead just directly use other Vue components.**

 Add this attribute to your HTML like so: